Welcome - Thank You For Your Visit

 Overview of Brahma in Hindu Mythology:

-Brahma is respected as the Creator God in Hindu mythology, forming a crucial part of the cosmic functions along with Vishnu, the Preserver, and Shiva, the Destroyer.
-As the lord of creation, Brahma is credited with creating the universe and all beings.
-Although not as widely worshipped as Vishnu or Shiva, Brahma's role is fundamental in the cyclical creation, maintenance, and destruction of the universe.
+In Hindu mythology, Brahma is respected as the Creator God, forming a crucial part of cosmic functions along with Vishnu, the Preserver, and Shiva, the Destroyer.
+Brahma is credited with creating the universe and all beings as the lord of creation.
+Although not as widely worshipped as Vishnu or Shiva, Brahma's role is fundamental in the universe's cyclical creation, maintenance, and destruction.

 Significance of Lord Brahma and His Role in the Trimurti: